Devissage and Localization for the Grothendieck Spectrum of Varieties: Checking that is a CGW-category

 \section{Checking that $\C\bs\A$ is a CGW-category}

-In this section we check as much as possible that the definition of $\C\bs\A$ gives a well-defined CGW-category.
-For this to work, we must check that the m-morphisms and e-morphisms give well-defined categories, that the distinguished squares compose correctly, that $\phi$ exists, that $c$ and $k$ are equivalences of categories, and that axioms (Z), (I), (M), (K), and (A) hold.
-For this to hold we must make the following extra assumptions: \begin{itemize} \item[(Ex)] The definitions of $c$ and $k$ extend to equivalences of categories. \end{itemize}
+In this appendix we check as much as possible that the definition of $\C\bs\A$ gives a well-defined CGW-category.
+More concretely, it is necessary to check that the m-morphisms and e-morphisms give well-defined categories, that the distinguished squares compose correctly, that $\phi$ exists, that $c$ and $k$ are equivalences of categories, and that axioms (Z), (I), (M), (K), and (A) hold.

+\begin{proposition} Let $\C$ be an ACGW-category, $\A$ a full ACGW-subcategory closed under subobjects, quotients, and extensions.
+Then $\C\bs\A$ is a well-defined CGW-category assuming that the following condition holds: \begin{itemize} \item[(Ex)] The definitions of $c$ and $k$ in Definition~\ref{def:C-A} give equivalences of categories, in the sense that there exist equivalences of categories $k: \Ar_\square \E \rto \Ar_\triangle \M$ and $c: \Ar_\square \M \rto \Ar_\triangle \E$ which agree with the given definitions on objects. \end{itemize} \end{proposition}